Our community native plant nursery and community food garden

 Urban Landcare.
 These were awarded by Sydney Metropolitan Catchment Management Authority as part of their 2011 Regional Awards.

 Well done to all of our Habitat Network members and to all who help with this project.
-Also well done to all other winning groups.

 2011 Winter Mambara Issue 31 (pdf 1.15MB).